mlswg/mls-protocol/draft-ietf-mls-protocol.md

 1. Blank all nodes on the direct path of the sender's leaf.
 2. For all nodes on the filtered direct path of the sender's leaf,
    * Set the public key to the public key in the UpdatePath.
-   * Set the list of unmerged leaves to the empty list.
 3. Compute parent hashes for the nodes in the sender's filtered direct path, and verify that the `parent_hash` field of the leaf node matches the parent hash for the first node in its filtered direct path.